aertslab/pySCENIC/README.md

 pySCENIC can be run on a single desktop machine but easily scales to multi-core clusters to analyze thousands of cells in no time.

+## Features

+All the functionality of the original R implementation is available and in addition:

+1. You can leverage multi-core and multi-node clusters which enable you to expand pruning of targets based on more whole genome rankings database.
+2. We implemented a version of the recovery of input genes that takes into account weights associated with the genes part of the input.
+3. Regulomes with targets that are repressed are now also derived.

 ## Installation

 The package itself can be installed via `pip install pyscenic`.